wptinysolution/media-library-tools/README.txt

 To start using the Media Library Tools plugin, users should first install it and then navigate to Media > Media Tools.
 From there, they can begin editing individual or bulk images their metadata.

+== 🏆 Disable Image Size ==

+This way we avoid that tons of additional thumbnails are generated which are not used at all.

+== 🏆 Register New Image Size ==

+Use this plugin to register the new image size needed for your project.

 == Frequently Asked Questions ==

 = How do I enable edit mode for single items? =